guptavasu1213/Visual-Assistance-Software/README.md

 # Visual Assistance Software for the Visually Impaired

 ### Overview
 This is an app created for EPSON Moverio BT-300 smart glasses to aid the visually impaired avoid collisions.
 The glasses are attached to a controller running on Android™ 5.1.
 The device camera is used perform real-time object detection on the eyeglasses.
-The app uses TensorFlow Lite, an open source deep learning framework for on device inference.
+The app uses **[TensorFlow Lite](https://github.com/tensorflow/examples/tree/master/lite)**, an open source deep learning framework for on device inference.

 The red box in the middle of the screen indicates the line of sight of the visually impaired.
 The controller gives 3 types of vibrations to notify the user about the people in the surroundings.